forestryio/forestry.io/hugo/content/blog/landing-page-create-static-site-copy.md

 ---
 Theme used: hugo-base-theme https://themes.gohugo.io/hugo-base-theme/

+Add a github star button to the page

 A zero-configuration tool to set up a modern build pipeline for your static site.

 \[Hugo logo + Jekyll logo\]